Hoosier Lottery: Quick Draw

 Quick Draw is daily; games cost $1 each.
 Players choose 10 numbers from 1-80.
 The Lottery draws 20 numbers.
 Matching any 10 of the 20 numbers wins $300,000.
 This game is very similar to Keno.

 Hoosier Lotto

 Hoosier Lotto was the first Indiana lottery game.
-The draw held on Wednesdays and Saturdays, and uses a 6/46 matrix.
-The jackpots begin at $1 million and increases in multiples of $100,000 for each drawing that doesn’t have a jackpot winner.
+Drawings are held on Wednesdays and Saturdays.
+The game draws 6 numbers from a field of primary numbers ranging from 1 through 46.
+Jackpots begin at $1 million and increases in multiples of $100,000 for each drawing that does not have a jackpot winner.
 Games cost $2 each.
-For an extra $1, the add-on feature called +Plus add one more chance to win $1 million.
+Players can also buy Hoosier Lotto with the + feature for an additional $1 per game to play for $1,000,000 and bigger non jackpot rewards for each game that they purchase for a total price of $3 per game.